-Failure of the primary attitude and heading instruments and penetration of cloud was advised by the pilot to Sydney Flight Service effectively at the same time.
+Failure of the primary attitude and heading instruments and penetration of cloud was advised by the pilot to Sydney Flight Service.

-VH-MDX attempted to climb but failed to do so as a suspected result of ice accumulation and downdrafts.
+VH-MDX attempted to climb but failed to do so as a suspected result of ice accumulation and downdrafts/ rotor waves.
 Sydney ATC identified VH-MDX and tracked the aircraft on radar until approximately thirty seconds prior to the final received radio call from the aircraft.